 Some cafés refuse to even sell decaf coffee.
 “Decaf isn’t real coffee” is a common thing to hear.
 We think this is unfair.
 If anything, decaf drinkers should be regarded as die-hard coffee purists.
 That’s right, purist.
 Why?
 The decaf drinker isn’t drinking coffee for the caffeine buzz (consciously or unconsciously) but, instead, solely because they enjoy the flavor of coffee.
 Can’t get any purer than that.

 AMUCC Grower, Bertha Rosas Figueroa, hand sorting her parchment coffee before bagging and sending to the Caficauca.

 The real question is why aren’t better coffees sent to be decaffeinated?
 In short, there aren’t many places that decaffeinate coffee and, if you’re certified organic like we are, there are even fewer choices.
-Essentially, our choices are DESCAMEX in Mexico and Swiss Water in Vancouver, Canada — both good companies that achieve the same ends through slightly different methods.

 We Do Decaf Different

 Things have changed over the years and so has Groundwork.
 Namely, the minimums for processing decaf have gone down, and we sell a lot more decaf.
 What hasn’t changed is our dedication to quality.
 We take the same approach to sourcing coffee to decaffeinate as we do with all of our coffees.
 In fact, finding a great coffee also makes it a great candidate for buying more and decaffeinating it!